ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The operator of a Transparency Service MAY update the Registration Policy or the trust anchors of a Transparency Service at any time.

-Transparency Services MUST ensure that for any Signed Statement they register, enough information is made available to Auditors (either in the Verifiable Data Structure and retrievable through audit APIs, or included in the Receipt) to reproduce the Registration checks that were defined by the Registration Policies at the time of Registration.
+Transparency Services MUST ensure that for any Signed Statement they register, enough information is made available to Auditors to reproduce the Registration checks that were defined by the Registration Policies at the time of Registration.

 ### Initialization and Bootstrapping {#ts-initialization}